 Candidates are expected to submit:

-- Written Project Proposal specifying Background, aims and objectives, project description and a paragraph with future prospects, dissemination and impact. (written project proposal should be max.
-5 pages)
+- A written project proposal specifying the background, aims and objectives, project description and a paragraph with future prospects, dissemination, and impact (a written project proposal should not exceed two pages).

-- Specification of the costs/budget using headlines: laboratory costs, travel costs, personal hours, other expenses.
+- Specification of the costs / budget using the following categories: laboratory costs, travel costs, personal hours, other expenses.

 All details on submission can be found on the application form, linked above.